-In this study, indices based on ovitrap surveillance, namely the positive Ovitrap Index (OI; total no. of positive ovitrap/ total no. of ovitrap placed), Trap Positivity Index (TPI; Total no. of positive egg sheets/ total no. of egg sheets installed in each ovitraps) were calculated to correlate.
-And molecular phylogeny was studied to obtain the evolutionary relatedness among the dengue vectors of study sites with the global isolates.
-The aim of the study to develop effective vector surveillance strategies to improve the data collection efficiency and to determine dengue risk zones in a short period of time to provide effective vector control measures.
+In this present communication, indices based on ovitrap surveillance, namely the positive Ovitrap Index (OI; total no. of positive ovitrap/ total no. of ovitrap placed), Trap Positivity Index (TPI; Total no. of positive egg sheets/ total no. of egg sheets installed in each ovitraps) were calculated to correlate.
+Additionally, molecular phylogeny was studied to obtain the evolutionary relatedness among the dengue vectors of study sites with the global isolates.
+The aim of the study was to develop effective vector surveillance strategies to improve the data collection efficiency and to determine dengue risk zones in a short period of time and less cumbersome way to provide effective vector control measures.